IsuruHaupe/as-cast/README.md

 * Once this is done, execute the *main.java* to launch server A and the tests.
 * **Be careful to change the values in *application.properties* whenever you launch a server, otherwise you will encounter PORT and server ID conflicts**
+* Values tested for the PORT are :
+  * server A : 8080
+  * server B : 8081
+  * server C : 8082
+  * server D : 8083
+* Values tested for the server ID are :
+  * server A : 1
+  * server B : 2
+  * server C : 3
+  * server D : 4
+* If you want to change them, change the test functions

 # Explanation